 Select “Only these network users.”
-Click the Add button , click Network Users or Network Groups, then choose the users or groups permitted to log in to your Mac.
+Click the Add button , click Network Users or Network Groups, choose a user or group, then click Select.
+Repeat this step to add as many users or groups as you want.
 Click Done.

 To log in using a network account, a user enters their network user account name and password in the login window.
 If the login window displays a list of users, the network user clicks Other, and then enters their network account name and password.
 You set the login window to display a list of users in Users & Groups Login Options preferences.